nativewind/nativewind/README.md

 ### With Babel

-Simply add a `className` attribute to your existing `react-native` components
+Simply add a `className` attribute to your components

 ```JSX
 <Text className="font-bold">